sarahlisamero/ubi/readme.md

-Ubi, an app for children to become more independent!\
+Ubi, an app for children to become more independent!

-Bedenkingen:\
-- Home: zoekbalk nog niet uitgewerkt -> is dit nog nuttig?\

-To do:\
-- upload pills: ajax lijst (zie comment oef) + kind\
-- class Pills: type van time & weekday in db nakijken\
-- pills overview: ochtend, middag, avond